GantonL/templates-showcase/README.md

 # templates-showcase
-Showcasing of free applications templates for developers
+Showcasing of free application templates for developers